lukeponga-dev/Rotordoc/README.md

     - `react-markdown`: To render the AI's structured diagnostic reports.
     - `jspdf`: For the PDF export functionality.

+## 📦 Project Configuration

+This project now includes a `package.json` file to formally list its dependencies for better IDE integration (e.g., TypeScript type checking) and to prepare for a potential future migration to a bundled build system.

+**Current Architecture:**
+The application currently runs in a **"buildless"** mode.
+It uses an **Import Map** in `index.html` to load all dependencies directly from a CDN.
+This means you don't need to run `npm install` for the app to work in the browser.

+**Note on `npm start`:**
+The `package.json` includes a `start` script (`"start": "react-scripts start"`).
+Please be aware that this script **will not work** with the current file structure.
+It is included as a placeholder for a future migration to a standard Create React App setup.
+To run the project now, follow the "Getting Started" instructions below.

 ## 🏁 Getting Started

-This project is configured to run without a build step.
-You just need a way to serve the static files and provide the necessary API key.

 ### Prerequisites

-1. A modern web browser (Chrome, Firefox, Edge, etc.).
-2. A local web server.
-A simple one can be started with Python or a VS Code extension:
+1.  **Node.js and npm**: While the app runs without a build step, `npm` is useful for IDE integration.
+[Install Node.js here](https://nodejs.org/).
+2.  **Local Web Server**:
     - **Using Python**: `python -m http.server`
     - **VS Code Extension**: [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ### Configuration

 The application requires a Google Gemini API key to function.
-This key must be available to the application in the execution environment.
+This key must be available in the execution environment.

 - **API Key**: The application is hardcoded to look for the API key in `process.env.API_KEY`.
 Your serving environment must make this variable accessible to the client-side code.